Stuff I Wish You’d Quit Saying: Do Not Taste

 20If you have died with Christ to the spiritual forces of the world, why, as though you still belonged to the world, do you submit to its regulations: 21“Do not handle, do not taste, do not touch!”? —22These will all perish with use, because they are based on human commands and teachings.… Colossians 2:20-22

-You might also like: Dear Weight Watchers
+You might also love: Dear Weight Watchers